CHAPTER THIRTY-THREE—LEADS

 Richard looked at her, shocked.
 “Why did the government bother to cover it up?
 Couldn’t they have just said, ‘We didn’t authorize this.’ and moved on?”

 Eve looked worried.
 “I guess I didn’t really question it.
-At the time, I was swamped in running damage control, while dealing with the loss of an old and dear friend.
+At the time, I was swamped running damage control, while dealing with the loss of an old and dear friend.
 Up until that point, I had trusted Lawrence implicitly, and I never expected he harbored the capacity to hurt people like that.
 After everything was said and done, I was just relieved—selfishly, perhaps—that the government had put out most of the fires, and kept it away from us.”

 Richard’s gaze fell.
 He glanced at Sesame’s activated webcam, wishing he knew what the ex-mouse was thinking.
 “Is it possible Lawrence disappeared after Larkspur to create Empetrum?”